dsatlse/dsatlse.github.io/README.md

 ## Build

+Install Zola as described [here](https://www.getzola.org/documentation/getting-started/installation/) or, and this is the easiest if you are used to the command line, download precompiled binaries for your platform from [here](https://github.com/getzola/zola/releases).

 Run `zola build` in order to build and `zola serve` to run a small server.
-With the help of GitHub Actions this website is built on each new commit.
+It will also reload automatically on changes made to the files.
+With the help of GitHub Actions this website is built automatically on each new commit.
 You can see the whole build process in `.github/workflows/main.yml`.

 ## Content